kelvinnguyen2310/Palindrome/README.md

 There is only 1 table named Tbl in database palindrome.db

-3. .NET MVC core front-end web is running at http://localhost:3073/, .net core framework 2.1 on visual studio 2017 version 15.7.4 frontend is using bootstrap (navbar, layout, button, modal), JQuery and .NET core MVC template
+3. .NET MVC core front-end web is running at http://localhost:3073/, .net core framework 2.1 on visual studio 2017 version 15.7.4.
+Frontend is using bootstrap (navbar, layout, button, modal), JQuery and .NET core MVC template

 4. How to run API and Web
 - open solution PalindromeAPI.sln by VS2017, this will load 2 projects PalindromeAPI and PalindromeWeb